google-deepmind/mujoco/doc/computation.rst

 **Newton** : Newton's method
    This algorithm implements the exact Newton method, with analytical second-order derivatives and Cholesky factorization of the Hessian.
 The line-search is the same as in the CG method.
-This is the default solver as of MuJoCo 1.50.
+It is the default solver.

 **PGS** : Projected Gauss-Seidel method
    This is the most common algorithm used in physics simulators, and used to be the default in MuJoCo, until we